scheeloong/scheeloong.github.io/_contents/01-about.md

 I am a first year MASc (Masters of Applied Science, research-based) student at the University of Toronto.

-My work at the [Data Driven Decision Making Laboratory](http://d3m.mie.utoronto.ca/members/).
+I am a member of the [Data Driven Decision Making Laboratory](http://d3m.mie.utoronto.ca/members/).

 # Undergraduate
 During my undergraduate, I have done Software Engineering Internships at Google, Salesforce, Intel.